Home Learning

 Lesson Three – Research task

-- Create a research page detailing features of Afro-fusion
+• Create a research page detailing features of Bossa Nova.

 Lesson Four – Listening Task

-- Research another famous piece of fusion music.
-You could consider the theme music from a composer like Stan Getz or The Flecktones
+• Research another famous piece of fusion music.
+You could consider the theme music from a composer like Stan Getz or the band Bellowhead.

-- Listen to the track three times and make a note of all of the musical features that you hear.
+• Listen to the track three times and make a note of all the musical features that you hear.

 * Attach listening sheet